ahugo93/Milestone-Project-1-Browser-Game/README.md

 ### MVP Criteria

 - One thing my game must do to meet my minimum standard.

-    Game has to function properly
+    Keyboard must appear and letters function
 - Another thing.

     hangman has to appear
 - Etc.

-    buttons have to work
+    hint and try again buttons have to work

 ### Post-MVP Plans

-- One great idea I hope to be able to add in before the project deadline. letters have to disappear after selection
+- One great idea I hope to be able to add in before the project deadline.

+    letters have to disappear after selection

-- Another that will be a stretch. remaining attemps display
+- Another that will be a stretch.

+    remaining attemps display

-- Something else I don't technically know how to do... *yet*. :) add a scorebox
+- Something else I don't technically know how to do... *yet*. :)

+    add a scorebox
 ## Project Planning